CarletonComputerScienceSociety/website/content/news/2024-2025/2024-10-29-carleton-computer-science-society-levy-referendum.md

 <br/>

-## How would we spend our new funds?
+## How Would We Spend Our New Funds?

 If the majority votes in favor of the levy, our new budget will focus on the following priorities: